roswelly/EVM-token-launchpad-contract/README.md

 ## Overview

 This project implements a factory-based token launchpad where users can create new tokens with a bonding curve pricing mechanism.
-Tokens automatically graduate to a DEX (DODO) when they reach a target market capitalization of $70,000 USD.
+Tokens automatically graduate to a DEX when they reach a target market capitalization of $70,000 USD.

 ## Features

 - **Easy Token Creation**: Create new tokens with just a name, symbol, and 0.02 ETH fee
 - **Bonding Curve Pricing**: Automated market maker (AMM) style pricing using constant product formula
-- **Automatic DEX Listing**: Tokens automatically list on DODO DEX when reaching $70k USD market cap
+- **Automatic DEX Listing**: Tokens automatically list on DEX when reaching $70k USD market cap
 - **Dynamic Price Discovery**: Real-time price updates based on Chainlink ETH/USD oracle
 - **Security First**: Built with OpenZeppelin contracts, reentrancy guards, and access controls
 - **Multi-Chain Support**: Configured for multiple EVM networks